-ESC D40 is concerned with the charge to capital gains tax (CGT) under sections 86 and 87 of the Taxation of Chargeable Gains Act 1992 (TCGA 1992) in respect of gains made by the trustees of a non-resident trust.
-ESC D40 ensures a beneficiary is not treated as a participator in a company controlled by the trustees merely because of their status as beneficiary.
+ESC D40 is concerned with the charge to capital gains tax (CGT) under sections 86 and 87 of the Taxation of Chargeable Gains Act 1992 (TCGA 1992) in respect of gains made by the trustees of a non-resident trust and sought to ensure that a beneficiary is not treated as a participator in a company controlled by the trustees merely because of their status as beneficiary.

-ESC F15 restricts the scope of a deferred estate duty charge for inheritance tax purposes in certain cases involving woodlands.
+ESC F15 purpose has been to restrict the scope of a deferred estate duty charge for inheritance tax purposes in certain cases involving woodlands.